 Winter Hummingbird Species

 There are several species of hummingbirds in North America that can be regularly seen during the winter, but when is winter?
 In regions where summer hummingbirds are regular visitors, the winter months for off-season hummingbirds are generally considered from late October through mid-March.
-A shorter winter is common in southern locations while a longer winter is the norm in the north.
+A shorter winter is common in southern locations while a long winter is a norm in the north.

 - Costa's hummingbird: Another western hummingbird species, Costa's hummingbirds are year-round residents in the southwestern United States.
 Their range includes parts of California and Arizona, as well as Baja and western Mexico.